ADD-SP/ngx_waf/rust/README.md

   addresses keeps counting instead of losing protection.
 * `waf_zone size=` accepts everything `ngx_parse_size()` accepts (a bare byte count, `k`/`K`, `m`/`M`).
+* The friendly crawler check only looks at the host name nginx' asynchronous resolver returns, the C implementation also walked the aliases `gethostbyaddr` reports.
+A crawler whose lookup needs a `resolver` (see the `resolver` directive of the enclosing context) is treated as a fake one when the lookup fails or no resolver is configured, so `waf_verify_bot strict` fails closed.
 * A `waf_block_page` in one context does not change the responses of its parent or of its sibling locations.
 The C implementation converted the shared action chain in place, so a location level page also reached the parent context.